Love Actually: Development

 Initially, Curtis started writing with two distinct and separate films in mind, each featuring expanded versions of what would eventually become storylines in Love Actually: those featuring Hugh Grant and Colin Firth.
-He changed tack, however, having become frustrated with the process.
+He changed tack and became frustrated with the process.
 Partly inspired by the films of Robert Altman as well as films such as Pulp Fiction, and inspired by Curtis having become "more interested in writing a film about love and what love sort of means" he had the idea of creating an ensemble film.
 The film initially did not have any sort of Christmas theme, although Curtis's penchant for such films eventually caused him to write it as one.

 Curtis's original concept for the film included fourteen different scenarios, but four of them were cut (two having been filmed).
 The scene in which Colin attempts to chat up the female caterer at the wedding appeared in drafts of the screenplay for Four Weddings and a Funeral, but was cut from the final version.
 The music video for Billy Mack's song, "Christmas Is All Around", is a tribute to Robert Palmer's 1986 video, "Addicted to Love".
 Curtis has spoken negatively about the editing process for the film, which he labelled in 2014 as a "catastrophe" and "the only nightmare scenario that I've been caught in".
 The film was rushed in order to be ready for the 2003 Christmas season which he likened to "three-dimensional chess".
 For the scene in which Rowan Atkinson's character Rufus annoys Harry, Alan Rickman's reaction was reportedly genuine, having been "driven insane" by the time constraints.
 Hugh Grant disliked filming the dance scene as he called it "excruciating" and "absolute hell".
+In a 2023 interview, Curtis would later call the card scene "a bit weird".